LibrariesHacked/librarieshacked.github.io/_posts/2021-04-02-membership-mapping-update.md

   - Membership
 ---

 Thanks to all who provided feedback on the initial version of the library membership mapping tool.
 The instructions and details for that testing are available at [Library membership mapping](https://blog.librarydata.uk/membership-mapping/).
 Please read that post if you'd like to get involved in testing.
-For anyone who didn't participate, no worries, and you still can!
+For anyone who didn't participate, you still can!

 <figure>
   <img src="https://raw.githubusercontent.com/LibrariesHacked/librarieshacked.github.io/master/images/2021-02-05-instructions-5-display-map.png" alt="Screenshot of the mapping tool showing an area of Barnet library authority with membership shaded relative to population"/>